This (Updated) guide reviews all of the best dog foods for Maltese this year.

 Your Dog’s Allergies and Sensitivities

-Features of the Perfect Dog Food
+Perfect Dog Food – Top Features

 Wholesome and Healthy Proteins

 The protein requirement for Maltese dogs is at least 22% of the whole formula.
-Most dog foods meet this requirement, plus if there’s more than 22% protein content, then that’s even better.
+Most dog foods meet this requirement, plus if there’s more than 22% protein content, that’s even better.

 Plenty of Fats

 Just like proteins, fats also play an important role in the well-being of your Maltese pup.
 Fats not only provide your dog with energy and are important for the normal functioning of nerves, muscles, and tissues, but they also give the dog food taste and structure.
-Omega-3 and Omega-6 are two such fatty acids that help in nourishing your dog’s skin, promoting the growth of a soft and shiny coat and ensuring the healthy functioning of their heart and brain.
+Omega-3 and Omega-6 are two such fatty acids that help nourish your dog’s skin, promoting the growth of a soft and shiny coat and ensuring the healthy functioning of their heart and brain.

-Maltese dogs require fats to make up to at least 10% of their overall diet.
+Maltese dogs require fats to make up at least 10% of their overall diet.
 Some of the best sources of fats include flaxseed oil, fish oil, and animal fat.

 A Fair Portion of Carbohydrates

-There are plenty of dog foods with both grains such as rice, barley, and oats or that are grain-free, which provide carbs in the form of vegetables such as sweet potatoes.
+There are plenty of dog foods with both grains, such as rice, barley, and oats, or that are grain-free, which provide carbs in the form of vegetables such as sweet potatoes.
 These carbohydrates allow your Maltese pup to receive sufficient calories and energy to live an active life.

 Lots of Vitamins and Minerals